pat-rogers/Ada-202x-WG9-Informal-Review/README.md

 A new page will be shown, listing all the open issues (comments).

-At the far right on the page is a green Button with the label "New issue" inside it.
+At the far right on the page is a green button with the label "New issue" inside it.
 Press that button.

 The page content will change to present an interface for entering the title and text of your comment.